mia-platform/documentation/docs/development_suite/identity-and-access-management/console-levels-and-permission-management.md

 title:  Console levels and permission management
 sidebar_label: Console Levels and Permission Management
 ---
-Assigning different Roles and permissions to each identity in the Console is a key action for defining responsibilities within your platform ecosystem.
+Assigning different Roles and permissions to each [Identity](/development_suite/identity-and-access-management/overview.md#identity-and-access-management) that has access to Mia-Platform Console is a key action for defining responsibilities within your platform ecosystem.
-The Console is based on hierarchical levels, and for each of them, specific permissions and capabilities have been identified and assigned to Users and Service Accounts.
+The Console is based on hierarchical levels, and for each of them, specific permissions and capabilities have been identified and can be assigned.

 Let's see how they are configured.

 ## Console Levels